CodeHunt101/prince-theatre/README.md

   - It could improve the site's performance as it won't have to request data from an external API every time a user loads the page.
 Periodic database updates from the background might be needed if implemented.
   - It would allow users to track how much money they have saved by selecting the cheapest cinemas.

-- Use Redux for state management.
-Thinking about scalability, having Redux for state management could be helpful as it manages states in a single place.
+- Use Redux for state management: thinking about scalability, having Redux for state management could be helpful as it manages states in a single place.

 Thank you for your time!